Building an Ipe Deck:

 - Any exposed portion of the wood plug can either be sawed or chiseled and then sanded until smooth

 Finish Screw Method: Follow steps #2, #3, and #4 from above.
 Use stainless steel #8 trim head screws.
 These screws have heads that are smaller than normal deck screws because they are less noticeable.
 Screw straight through the face of the decking.
 We recommend screwing two screws per joist.

-GAP SPACING: A 1/16” gap between ipe deck boards is recommended.
+A 1/16” gap between ipe deck boards is recommended.
 This will allow the ipe decking to expand and contract without abutment.
-1/16” gap spacing is also adequate for air circulation & water drainage.
+1/16” gap spacing is also adequate for air circulation and water drainage.

-The average contraction of a 4” wide ipe deck board is approx. 1/16”.
-With a 6” wide deck board contraction will be approx. 1/8”.
+The average contraction of a 4” wide ipe deck board is approximately 1/16”.
+With a 6” wide deck board contraction will be approximately 1/8”.

 Decking oils that work well with ipe decking include Ipe Oil™, Messmers UV Plus, CWF Flood Finish, and Sitkens Deck Finish.
 Upon application, your ipe deck will darken slightly.
 However, these finishes are meant NOT to stain the decking.
 They protect the wood and will prevent your deck from fading and the sun’s U.V rays.
 Around 6-8 months later, you can apply another coat.
 Apply a fresh coat either once a year for the first two years and then every other year after that.
 The material itself will maintain its color for its entirety as long as the oil finish is applied.